MastarCheeze/study-notes/chemistry/answer-bank.md

 ### What is electrolysis
 - Breakdown using electricity
-- Molten / aqueous ionic compound
+- Molten / aqueous ionic compound (electrolyte)

 ### What is electrolyte
 - Ionic compound